Public electric vehicle charging infrastructure is growing in Australia.

 It's the provider for all said state motoring club chargers, the Queensland Electric Super Highway (QESH), some local councils, and some private organisations such as shopping centres, supermarkets and universities.

-The network provider plans to triple its number of charging plugs to around 5000 by 2025.
+The network provider plans to employ around 5000 individual charging plugs by 2025.

 📌 No. of locations: ~100+